JosephPark23/drone-idrs-2025/README.md

 ### <u>Introduction</u>

 **To provide some context, my name is Joseph Park and I am a student researcher interested in cybersecurity** (specific interests include applied cryptography, AI privacy, cyber-physical systems, and offensive security).
-Some time ago I hacked a DJI Neo, and I thought the results were interesting enough to post online.
+Some time ago I did vulnerability testing with a DJI Neo, and I thought the results were interesting enough to post online.
 As a bonus, I wrote some code for a system that would defend the drone from the very same attacks I created.
 This system is also included within the repo.

 **I am about 99% sure that no one besides myself will ever see this, but it is still nice having something on the record, for me to remind and inspire myself**, however obscure and small it may be.
 As such, assured of my faith that no one will ever read this (and because I was seriously bored), I've added "fun versions"&trade; in parts: very un-rigorous and unserious translations of the technical language.
 On the off chance the reader is actually interested in using this project (if so, thank you!), I've added technical TL;DRs since, if you can't tell already, my writing is long-winded and markedly rife with filler.
 The slides or paper (I prefer the slides) are also helpful for a general sense of what this project is.